timholy/IProfile.jl/README.md

                   2 array.jl; sum; line: 1386
                   1 array.jl; sum; line: 1386
 ```
-The `true` as an argument causes it to include C functions in the results; if you simply call `sprofile_tree()` by default it will exclude C functions.
+The `true` as an argument causes it to include C functions in the results; if you simply call `sprofile_tree()`, or `sprofile_tree(false)`, it will exclude C functions.

-Here's how to interpret these results: the first column indicates the number of samples taken, the second the filename followed by a semicolon, the third the function name followed by a semicolon, and the fourth the line number (or, for C code, the instruction offset in hex).
+Here's how to interpret these results: the first "field" indicates the number of samples taken, the second the filename followed by a semicolon, the third the function name followed by a semicolon, and the fourth the line number (or, for C code, the instruction offset in hex).
 Long paths and function names are truncated at their beginning, showing "...", and the display is set to fit inside the width of your terminal (so your results may look slightly different).
 Each sub-function call indents an additional space.
 There are some situations in which the backtrace line cannot be not resolved to a function name, and these lines are not shown; however, their existence in the nesting hierarchy can be inferred from an increase in the indentation by more than one space.
 In some cases, you may see things like "+n" (where n is a number) prepended to one or more lines; that's an indication that it should have indented another n spaces, but ran out of room.

 In this specific case, there were 12 "samples" taken during the running of `myfunc`.
 The top level was in the system's `libc`, in `__libc_start_main`, which then calls `julia_trampoline`, which in turn calls our first Julia function, `_start`, in `client.jl`.
 Progressing a little further, `eval_user_input` is the function that gets evaluated each time you type something on the REPL, so this is essentially the "parent" of all activity that you initiate from the REPL.
 Each one of these shows 12 samples, meaning that each snapshot captured a state "inside" these functions.